raudabaugh/meps/lab2.md

     </a>
 </figure>

 Finally, we created variables to represent combinations of chronic conditions in order to examine correlation between comorbidities and expenditures/score reports.
 Table 3 shows results with the chronic conditions separated while Tables 4, 5, and 6 show results with a couple of combinations of conditions.
+Though comorbidities result in drastically higher average health expenditure the data failed to show significant, interesting relationships between comorbitities and reported health.

 <figure>
 <figcaption>